licium/OCCP/docs/main.md

 quality of being genuine and not manipulated

 **Authentication**\
-act of act of proving an assertion to verify identity
+act of proving an assertion in order to verify identity

 **Attribution**\
-formal acknowledgment that a registrant of an ISCC is a rightsholder or has another defined relationship to the to the digital asset
+formal acknowledgment of a certifier that a registrant of an ISCC is a rightsholder or has another defined relationship to the digital asset

 **Certification address**\
 blockchain address that is generated and used by the certifier